jhpyle/docassemble/_docs/recipes.md

 {% include demo-side-by-side.html demo="preview" %}

+# <a name="exceldb"></a>Using a spreadsheet as a database for looking up information

+If you have a table of information and you want to be able to look things up in that table of information during your interview, one of the ways you can accomplish this is by keeping the information in a spreadsheet in the Source folder of your package.
+Python can be used to read the spreadsheet and look up information in it.

+The [`fruit_database` module] uses the [`pandas`] module to read an XLSX spreadsheet file into memory.
+The `get_fruit_names()` function returns a list of fruits (from the "Name" column) and the `fruit_info()` function returns a dictionary of information about a given fruit.`

+{% include demo-side-by-side.html demo="fruits-database" %}

+Note that the interview does not simply import the `fruit_info_by_name` dictionary into the interview answers.
+Although technically you can import dictionaries, lists, and other Python data types into your interview, doing so is generally not a good idea because those values will then become part of the interview answers that are stored in the database for every step of the interview.
+This wastes hard drive space and it also wastes time re-loading the data out of your module every time the screen loads.
+It is a best practice to use helper functions like `get_fruit_names()` and `fruit_info()` to bring in information on an as-needed basis.

+If your database is particularly large, reading it into memory may not be a good idea.
+You might want to rewrite the functions so that they read information out of the file on an as-needed basis.
+You also might want to adapt the functions to read data from a Google Sheet or Airtable rather than from an Excel spreadsheet that is part of your package.

 [how **docassemble** finds questions for variables]: {{ site.baseurl }}/docs/logic.html#variablesearching
 [`show if`]: {{ site.baseurl }}/docs/fields.html#show if
 [`demo-basic-questions.yml`]: https://github.com/jhpyle/docassemble/blob/master/docassemble_demo/docassemble/demo/data/questions/demo-basic-questions.yml